In addition to the built

 delta in South America, landing at Icacos, Quinam, Erin and Moruga and travelling overland to San Fernando.

-They believe that the hill is the home of their supreme spirit and ancestor hero, inventor
+They believed that the hill is the home of their supreme spirit and ancestor hero, inventor

 of the first canoe and his mother their divine ancestress.
 It is said that up to the